-MTW is an essential part of INLIVIAN's day-to- day operations as we continue to achieve our mission to develop, operate and provide quality housing in sustainable communities of choice for residents of diverse incomes.
-This next year, INLIVIAN will strive to continue to:
+INLIVIAN's MTW designation, in short allows policies to be implemented which reach beyond traditional forms of housing assistance.
+MTW is an essential part of INLIVIAN's day-to-day operations as we continue to achieve our mission to develop, operate and provide quality housing in sustainable communities of choice for residents of diverse incomes.
+In Fiscal Year 2024, INLIVIAN will: